kruftt/LostSkiesMods/NoDeathbag/README.md

 # No Deathbag

-Prevents your character from dropping a deathbag.
+Prevents your character from dropping your inventory when you die.
+You keep your inventory! (apologies for the previous ambiguity)

 [Lost Skies Discord](https://discord.gg/QWtTAnbvqz)
 [Lost Skies Modding Server](https://discord.gg/zVXAPcHqDV)